halostatue/stars/README.md

 *   [nepalez/pg\_trunk](https://github.com/nepalez/pg_trunk) - Empower PostgreSQL migrations in Rails app
 *   [natalie-lang/natalie](https://github.com/natalie-lang/natalie) - a unique Ruby implementation, compiled to C++ (WIP)
 *   [ruby-syntax-tree/syntax\_tree](https://github.com/ruby-syntax-tree/syntax_tree) - A fast Ruby parser and formatter
-*   [kgiszczak/shale](https://github.com/kgiszczak/shale) - Shale is a Ruby object mapper and serializer for JSON, YAML and XML.
-It allows you to parse JSON, YAML and XML data and convert it into Ruby data structures, as well as serialize data structures into JSON, YAML or XML.
+*   [kgiszczak/shale](https://github.com/kgiszczak/shale) - Shale is a Ruby object mapper and serializer for JSON, YAML, TOML and XML.
+It allows you to parse JSON, YAML, TML and XML data and convert it into Ruby data structures, as well as serialize data structures into JSON, YAML, TOML or XML.
 *   [ruby/debug](https://github.com/ruby/debug) - Debugging functionality for Ruby
 *   [rubymem/bundler-leak](https://github.com/rubymem/bundler-leak) - Known-leaky gems verification for bundler: `bundle leak` to check your app and find leaky gems in your Gemfile :gem::droplet:
 *   [coinbase/cadence-ruby](https://github.com/coinbase/cadence-ruby) - Ruby SDK for Cadence